 - 1. On your smartphone, go to the iTunes App Store® or Google Play® - 2.
-Search Orange Public Schools - 3.
-Then select our Orange Public Schools app for free download
+Search Orange Public Schools - Then select our Orange Public Schools app for free download pStore Download it today!

 School news in the palm of your hand, your new Orange Public Schools mobile app is just a few taps away.